VirgSam/VirgSam/README.md

 </div>

 ### :man_technologist: About me :
-I am a Data Analyt / budding Software Developer.
+I am a Clinical Data Analyt / Budding Software Developer.
 - :telescope: I am new to Software Development and learning about building backend web applications.

 - :seedling: Exploring Different Tools and Technological Concepts.